The 50 greatest football managers of all time

 Shankly aimed the bow for Liverpool's dominance throughout the 70s and 80s, but Paisley was the razor-sharp arrow that followed through and conquered all of Europe.

-He adapted Liverpool's tactics for a new era, and although his management career lasted just nine years, he won the league six times, the European Cup three, and averaged 2.2 major trophies per season - making him the second most successful manager of all time.
+He adapted Liverpool's tactics for a new era, and although his management career lasted just nine years, he won the league six times, the European Cup three, and averaged 2.2 major trophies per season.

 Love him or loathe him, Jose Mourinho has proven to be one of the most influential managers in football history.

-After taking Europe by storm by winning the 2003/04 Champions League with Porto, Mourinho has picked up a stunning amount of silverware with Chelsea, Inter, Real Madrid and Manchester United, picking up six league titles across a ten-year spell.
+After taking Europe by storm by winning the 2003/04 Champions League with Porto, Mourinho then picked up a stunning amount of silverware with Chelsea, Inter, Real Madrid and Man Utd, with six league titles across a ten-year spell.

 Capable of masterminding a strategy to subdue even the strongest opponents, Mourinho has made a career out of constructing dominant sides, and there are few managers capable of stopping him.